Graduate Student Support Opportunities

 - several Bartholomew Research Grants (up to $ 1,200 each) to support research and/or travel expenses related to field biology.
 Eligible students must have advanced to doctoral candidacy.

 Departmental Support Application Instructions

 Continuing students in good academic standing may apply for additional Departmental funding through a competitive online application.
-Because this application occurs once annually, it is important to project any additional funding needs for the upcoming 2018-19 academic year.
-Students may apply for the following types of funding:
+Because this application is available annually, it is important to project any additional funding needs for the upcoming 2019-20 summer and academic year (July 1, 2019 – June 30, 2020).

-The deadline for the departmental support application is Monday, May 14th 2018.
-Please note that all letters of recommendation must be received by this deadline.
-Award decisions will be announced by late May or early June.
+The deadline for the departmental support application is Friday, May 17th, 2019.
+Applications for summer, quarter, and NRST fellowships require two letters of recommendation, and applications for research/conference travel grants require only one.
+Please note that all letters must be received by this deadline.
+Award decisions will be announced in early June.

 This is the login page for the graduate student web editor.
 Once you have logged in, select the “SUPPORT” tab.